Big East-Big 12 Battle: WVU Quinn Slazinski vs St. John’s Red Storm

 WVU’s quinn Slazinski takes a jumpshot around the free throw line.

-MORGANTOWN — The day Quinn Slazinski has been waiting for is finally about to arrive when Hall of Fame coach Rick Pitino brings his St. John’s Red Storm to the Coliseum as part of the Big East-Big 12 Battle.
+MORGANTOWN — The day Quinn Slazinski has been waiting for is finally regarding to arrive when Hall of Fame coach Rick Pitino brings his St. John’s Red Storm to the Coliseum as part of the Big East-Big 12 Battle.

 It will be a reunion of sorts, for Slazinski played two years at Iona under Pitino before transferring to WVU while Pitino jumped back into the big time by taking over the St. John’s job in the Big 12.